mathetake/intergo/gom/README.md

-## om package
+## gom package

-`om` stands for `Greedy Optimized Multileaving` and its algorithm is implemented in this package.
+`gom` stands for `Greedy Optimized Multileaving` and its algorithm is implemented in this package.

-type `OptimizedMultiLeaving` satisfies `intergo.Inteleaving` interface and you can generate interleaved/multileaved rankings by calling `GetInterleavedRanking` method.
+type `GreedyOptimizedMultiLeaving` satisfies `intergo.Inteleaving` interface and you can generate interleaved/multileaved rankings by calling `GetInterleavedRanking` method.

-__NOTE:__ om package generates a single combined ranking by solving optimized multileaving problem via greedy strategy.

 ### References